cuustard/uni/SCC.131.md

 noted: 8th October 2024

 The module aims for me to understand Digital Systems.
 This includes...

-- ...fundametnal concepts of hardware & Entire Computer Systems
+- ...fundamental concepts of hardware & Entire Computer Systems
 - ...how hardware and software interact
-- ...how to program and debug software at low-levels
+- ...how to program and debug software at low levels

 ### What is Computer Architecture

-Architecture is the science of putting together building materaials to produce buildings.
+Architecture is the science of putting together building materials to produce buildings.

 Computer Architecture is the science of putting together hardware to produce computers.